+This course integrates management accounting concepts learned in MOS 3370, Management Accounting.
+This course has certain elements that are geared towards students who are pursuing a professional accounting designation.

-Course Objectives and Format
+3. Course Objectives and Format

 The DAN Department of Management and Organizational Studies as a whole draws upon an evidence-based management approach.
 Evidence-based management is the systematic process of gathering evidence from multiple sources, critically appraising the evidence, and using that evidence in making and evaluating management decisions to improve organizational performance.

-2.1 Course objectives
+3.1 Course objectives

-To provide students with an introduction to occupational fraud and abuse
+The objective of this course is to provide students with an integrated study of the nature of control systems, the management control environment, and the management control process.
+Management control is a critical function of management as it increases the probability of organizational success.

-2.2 Course format
+3.2 Course format

+This course will be delivered in-person.